Ernest Kanitz papers

 Scope and Contents

-The Ernest Kanitz papers consists of correspondence, music-related ephemera, musical scores, and recordings created and collected by Kanitz 1912-2008.
-The correspondence, both personal and professional consists of letters between friends, family, and colleagues, official paperwork regarding his career as a composer including royalty checks, membership paperwork, and other such forms.
+Collection consists of the correspondence, music-related ephemera, musical scores, and recordings of émigré musician and former USC School of Music faculty member, Ernest Kanitz (1894-1978).
+The correspondence, both personal and professional, consist of letters between friends, family, and colleagues, official paperwork regarding his career as a composer including royalty checks, membership paperwork, and other such forms.
 The ephemera consists of the materials that Kanitz collected over the years in relation to his career (including programs, posters, magazines, and other music-related items), as well as his personal life.
-The scores are made up of both works by Kanitz and his other musicians.
-The former constitute the bulk of the collection.
+The scores are made up of both works by Kanitz and other musicians.
+The former constitutes the bulk of the collection.
 They include original musical scores, libretti, and other writings.
-Some of them are printed, some are scanned and photocopied, and others are original manuscripts.
-There are many different copies and versions of the same works.
-The scores by other composers are annotated by him and retained for his personal reference.
-There is a large variety of scores within this series: some of them date from his time in Austria during the interwar period, some belonged to his wife, Gertrude Reif, and others were given to him by the people who had composed them (often these are signed to Kanitz with a note).
-The majority of them are published scores, but there are a few from friends that are manuscript/hand-written versions of the works.
-The recordings (albums and magnetic tapes) are of performances of Kanitz's own work.
-In general, the record albums are from earlier (1940s-1950s) while the magnetic tapes are from slightly later (1960s-1970s).
+Included are original, printed, and photocopied manuscripts, there are also different iterations of the same works.
+The scores by other composers are annotated by Kanitz and were retained for his personal reference.
+There is a large variety of scores within this series: some of them date from his time in Austria during the interwar period, some belonged to his wife, Gertrude Reif, and others were given to him by the people who had composed them (often these are inscribed to Kanitz with a note).
+The majority are published scores, but there are a few from friends that are manuscript/hand-written versions.
+The recordings (LPs and magnetic tapes) are of performances of Kanitz's own work.
+In general, the LPs are from 1940s-1950s while the magnetic tapes are from slightly 1960s-1970s.

 Dates